hashicorp/terraform-provider-azurerm/website/docs/d/postgresql_flexible_server.html.markdown

 * `backup_retention_days` -  The backup retention days for the PostgreSQL Flexible Server.

-* `cmk_enabled` - The status showing whether the data encryption is enabled with a customer-managed key.

 * `delegated_subnet_id` - The ID of the virtual network subnet to create the PostgreSQL Flexible Server.

 * `fqdn` - The FQDN of the PostgreSQL Flexible Server.